MaximeRivest/attachments/docs/architecture.md

 - Runtime type checking prevents errors
 - Graceful skipping when commands don't apply

+**DSL Command Usage:**
+- Modifiers read DSL commands from `att.commands` (parsed earlier by `Attachment._parse_attachy()`)
+- Other component types also read DSL commands: presenters (`format`, `images`), splitters (`tokens`, `characters`), refiners (`truncate`, `tile`), loaders (`ignore`, `files`), and adapters (`prompt`)

 ---

 ## Extension System

+The extension system is designed around the principle that adding a new component should feel natural, not like fighting the framework.
+The decorator-based registration means your function automatically gets type dispatch, error handling, namespace organization, and IDE support.
+The key insight is that once you implement one verb for a file type, it immediately works with all the other verbs.

 ### Creating New Loaders